TL-Gamma/Perform-Chandail/README.md

-*Disclaimer: This project is currently under development and is primarily documented in French.*
+*Disclaimer: This project is primarily documented in French*
 # Perform-Chandail
 This project is a GPS data logger based on ESP32.
 It features: